 Producer Sandy Tolan travels the Columbia and Snake Rivers for the story of the transformation of these rivers, with gigantic hydroelectric dams replacing dozens of salmon runs.
 There are now intense debates going on in Idaho and Oregon and Washington about what may have been lost as well as gained.

-CURWOOD: A few years ago, in the Sawtooth Mountains of Central Idaho, a single Sockeye salmon made its return from the sea.
-It had traveled hundreds of miles up the Columbia, Snake, and Salmon Rivers, to a place named after a species, Redfish Lake.
+CURWOOD: I'm Steve Curwood with an encore edition of Living on Earth.
+A few years ago, at Redfish Lake in the mountains of Central Idaho, a single Sockeye salmon made its return from the sea.
+It had traveled hundreds of miles up the Columbia, Snake, and Salmon Rivers.
 Locals called the fish Lonesome Larry.
-In times past, Larry would have had thousands of companions, but this fish died without helping a mate to spawn.
-Nature dictates that many species of salmon must return to the very stream where they were born to breed.
-No other place will do.
-Like the Snake River Sockeye, dozens of the salmon runs throughout the Northwest that were once key to both indigenous and settler communities are already gone or endangered or threatened.
-Salmon have been displaced by everything from logging, fishing, and agriculture to urban growth and hydroelectric dams.
-This week, Living on Earth begins a special series: Point of No Return: Salmon and Society in the Pacific Northwest.
-In our first report, Sandy Tolan travels down the Columbia River system and considers its transformation by ribbons of concrete.
+In the past, Larry would have had thousands of companions, but this fish died alone.
+It's becoming a familiar story.
+Over the last century, fewer and fewer salmon have returned from the Pacific to spawn.
+Many runs have disappeared completely.
+People have caught too many of the fish, destroyed their habitat, and blocked their way with dams.
+And with the fish, a vital part of the culture and economy of local communities has gone, too.
+This week, Living on Earth begins a special rebroadcast of our series Point of No Return: Salmon and Society in the Pacific Northwest.
+In our first report, Sandy Tolan travels the Columbia River system and considers its transformation by ribbons of concrete.

 TOLAN: Jay Minthorn was a young man when the waters began to rise.